WhyDidIHaveToDoThis/BookDisplay2/README.md

 If you want to add page scrolling, you should override the `left()` and `right()` methods.
 These methods should switch the page, either to the left or right of the current page.

 #### Creating a Custom Wrapper
-`IBookWrapper` is an interface added by Book Display that contains rendering methods that are invoked when drawing the ingame gui.
+`IBookWrapper` is an interface that contains rendering methods that are invoked when drawing the ingame gui.
 The class contains two extra methods you need to override, apart from `left()` and `right()`.

 ##### draw(side, partialTicks)
 This method should draw the gui on the left or right side of the screen as specified by the `side` parameter.
 If you want to use rendering methods from the vanilla `Gui` class, you can simply make your wrapper extend `Gui`.